hellcard/arpSpoofer/README.txt

 By downloading, modifying, redistributing, and/or executing ARP-Spoofer, the user agrees to the contained LEGAL.txt statement found in this repository.

-I, ghostface-cybersecurity, the creator, take no legal responsibility for unlawful actions caused/stemming from this program.
+I, scarlet-oni, the creator, take no legal responsibility for unlawful actions caused/stemming from this program.

 Use responsibly and ethically!